 Carrie: And sometimes we have a certain level of anxiety and we’ve talked about this in previous episodes where it’s like, you feel like God wants to do something big and it’s beyond you.

 Carrie: And you feel a certain level of anxiety about it.
-I don’t think that I can fulfill my calling of.
+I don’t think that I can fulfil my calling.

-Carrie: What your asking me to do, but like you said, that leads you right back to him to say.
+Carrie: What you asking me to do, but like you said, that leads you right back to him to say.